 Aspirants can check the previous years’ UPSC question papers to have clarity on this topic.

 Statutory Liquidity Ratio or SLR is the minimum percentage of deposits that a commercial bank has to maintain in the form of liquid cash, gold or other securities.
-It is basically the reserve requirement that banks are expected to keep before offering credit to the customers.
+It is basically the reserve requirement that banks are expected to keep before offering credit to customers.
 The SLR is fixed by the RBI and is a form of control over the credit growth in India.

 The government uses the SLR to regulate inflation and fuel growth.
-Increasing the SLR will control the inflation in the economy while decreasing the statutory liquidity rate will cause growth in the economy.
-The SLR was prescribed by the Section 24 (2A) of Banking Regulation Act, 1949.
+Increasing the SLR will control inflation in the economy while decreasing the statutory liquidity rate will cause growth in the economy.
+The SLR was prescribed by Section 24 (2A) of Banking Regulation Act, 1949.